josephmisiti/awesome-machine-learning/README.md

 * [TFLearn](https://github.com/tflearn/tflearn) - Deep learning library featuring a higher-level API for TensorFlow.
 * [REP](https://github.com/yandex/rep) - an IPython-based environment for conducting data-driven research in a consistent and reproducible way.
 REP is not trying to substitute scikit-learn, but extends it and provides better user experience.
 * [rgf_python](https://github.com/fukatani/rgf_python) - Python bindings for Regularized Greedy Forest (Tree) Library.
-* [gym](https://github.com/openai/gym) - OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.
 * [skbayes](https://github.com/AmazaspShumik/sklearn-bayes) - Python package for Bayesian Machine Learning with scikit-learn API
 * [fuku-ml](https://github.com/fukuball/fuku-ml) - Simple machine learning library, including Perceptron, Regression, Support Vector Machine, Decision Tree and more, it's easy to use and easy to learn for beginners.